bradleytenuta/checkmate/doc/DatabaseStructure.md

 				- BeginingChar (The first char on the line selected)
 				- EndingChar (The last char on the line selected)
 				- Comment
+		- MossComparisons [] (This list can be empty)
+			- MossComparison
+				- SubmissionId
+				- Result

 ----